ZhekaiJin/the-Cooper-Mapper/L_SLAM/README.md

 ![alt text](../assets/pics/block-diagram.png)

-Block diagram of the lidar odometry and mapping software system.
+Block diagram of the Lidar odometry and mapping software system.

 ## Refactorization
 * Refactor the work into modules